 Understanding the UART Packet

-Most commonly used UART Transmission Packet
+Most commonly used UART transmission packets

 The UART module transmits and receives data using the standard NRZ (Non-Return-to-Zero) format.
 The NRZ format uses two logic states, VOH (Voltage Output High) and VOL (Voltage Output Low).
 The VOH (Mark) state represents a ‘1’ data bit and VOL (Space) state represents a ‘0’ data bit.
 The NRZ format states that consecutively transmitted data bits of the same value stay at the output level of that bit without returning to the neutral level between bits.
 An NRZ transmission port idles in the Mark (‘1’) state.